-An organization reporting in accordance with this standard, which has been drafted along the lines of the GRI Standards framework, is required to report the disclosures of the IT sub-topics

-(hereinafter referred to as IT topic) that it has identified as being a material topic1.
-If the management of IT has been determined as a material topic, the organization shall further list its material IT topics in accordance with the requirements stated in GRI 3-1 and 3-2.
+An organization reporting in accordance with this standard, which has been drafted along the lines of the GRI Standards framework, is required to report the disclosures of each IT sub-topic (hereinafter referred to as IT topic) that it has identified as being a material topic2.
+If the governance of IT has been determined as a material topic, the organization shall further list its material IT topics in accordance with the requirements stated in GRI 3-1 and 3-2.
 By doing so organizations provide relevant information to their stakeholders regarding the importance of IT topics for their operations and continuity of the organization.
+This information looks events and (expected) developments in the reporting period, which (unless specified otherwise) consists of the past year and the current year (foreseeable future).

-If an organization cannot comply with a disclosure that is in scope under the definitions of the NRI or with a requirement in a disclosure (e.g. because the required information is confidential, creates a risk or is subject to a legal prohibition), the organization is required to specify this disclosure or the requirement it cannot comply with and provide a reason for the omission thereof-
+If an organization cannot comply with a disclosure that is in scope under the definitions of the IDRS or with a requirement in a disclosure (e.g. because the required information is confidential, creates a risk or is subject to a legal prohibition), the organization is required to specify this disclosure or the requirement it cannot comply with and provide a reason for the omission thereofnot require the organization to implement an item such as development of a policy, but to report that the item does not exist.

 If an organization cannot report the required information about an item specified in a disclosure because the item (e.g. committee, policy, practice, process) does not exist, it can comply with the requirement by reporting this to be the case.
 The organization can explain the reasons for not having this item in place, or describe any plans they may have to develop it.
-The disclosure does not require the organization to implement an item such as development of a policy, but to report that the item does not exist.
+The disclosure does